puppetlabs/bolt/documentation/inventory_file_v2.md

 example, the inventory file above contains two definitions of `mytarget`.
 The values for `user` and `host-key-check` are set in `group1`.
 The value for `password` is set in `group2`.
 If you ran a Bolt command on `group2`, all three values would be set on `mytarget`.

-Running `bolt inventory show -t group2 --detail` shows the three configuration values:
+Showing the detailed inventory for `group` will return all three configuration
+values:

 ```json